plan-refinement/plan-refinement.github.io/README.md

-# APR-RLOCS: Automated Plan Refinement for Robotic Layup of Composite Sheets
+# Automated Plan Refinement for Robotic Layup of Composite Sheets

 This is the repository that contains source code for the [plan-refinement](https://l0g1c-80m8.github.io/apl-rlocs.github.io/) website.